Emma Johnson

 Research Interests

 My long-term research goal is to better understand the genetic architecture of psychiatric disorders, particularly focusing on substance use and addictions.
-Within addictions, I am particularly interested in delineating differences between early stages of casual drug use from later, maladaptive stages of loss of control and impairment.
-In this context, I have been drawn to the study of common drugs of use, such as alcohol and cannabis.
-My research aims to link these stages of casual use and use disorders to other, frequently co-occurring psychiatric disorders and relevant mental health conditions, including schizophrenia and suicidal thoughts and behaviors.
+Within addictions, I am particularly interested in the study of more commonly used drugs, such as alcohol and cannabis.
+One current area of research interest is characterizing the relationships between substance use disorders and other psychiatric disorders and mental health conditions, including schizophrenia, suicidal thoughts and behaviors, and chronic pain.
+A second area of research interest is using approaches from the population and evolutionary genetics fields to learn more about the genetic architecture of psychiatric disorders.
 I am currently one of the analysts for the Psychiatric Genomics Consortium’s Substance Use Disorders working group and a co-investigator in the Collaborative Study on the Genetics of Alcoholism.

 Key Publications